alirezafarid/network-simulation/README.md

 To Run a particular Experiment:

-1. import the experiment source in line 11 of  Code tab.
+1. Import the experiment source code in line 11 of  Code tab.
-2. Uncomment your intended setting in the experiment source code.
-Note, only one setting should be  uncommented
+2. If there are multiple settings for the experiment, uncomment your intended setting in the experiment source code.
+Note, only one setting should be experimented in each run.
 3. In the interface tab:
    + Change the location of generated data , if necessary
    + Select the types of data you want to  generate